 LZ 127 arrived at Mines Field (now, LAX) at 1:50 a.m., 26 August 1929.
 There were an estimated 50,000 spectators.

-16 August 1927: Not long after Charles A. Lindbergh had flown solo across the Atlantic Ocean, James D. Dole, founder of the Hawaiian Pineapple Company (HAPCO, now the Dole Foods Company, Inc., Westlake Village, California) offered a prize of $25,000 to the first pilots to fly from Oakland Field, Oakland, California, to Wheeler Field, Honolulu, Oahu, Territory of Hawaii.
+16 August 1927: Not long after Charles A. Lindbergh had flown solo across the Atlantic Ocean, James D. Dole, founder of the Hawaiian Pineapple Company (HAPCO, now the Dole Foods Company, Inc., Westlake Village, California) offered a prize of $25,000 to the first pilots to fly from Oakland Field, Oakland, California, to Wheeler Field, Honolulu, Oahu, Territory of Hawaii, a Great Circle distance of 2,406.05 miles (3,872.16 kilometers).
 A $10,000 prize was offered for a second-place finisher.

-By the morning of 16 August, there were eight entrants.
-There starting positions had been selected by a random draw.
-A little before 11:00 a.m., the first airplane, a Travel Air 5000, registered NX911 and named Oklahoma, took off but soon aborted the flight because of engine trouble.
+By the morning of 16 August, there were eight entrants remaining.
+Their starting positions had been selected by a random draw.
+A little before 11:00 a.m., the first airplane, a Travel Air 5000, registered NX911 and named Oklahoma, took off, but soon aborted the flight because of engine trouble.
 El Encanto, a Goddard Special, NX5074, crashed on takeoff.
-A Breese-Wilde Monoplane, Pabco Flyer, NX646, crashed on takeoff.
+A Breese-Wilde Monoplane, PABCO Pacific Flyer, NX646, crashed on takeoff.
 The crews of these three airplanes were not hurt.

 The next airplane to take off was Golden Eagle, the prototype Lockheed Vega.
 Registered NX913, it was flown by Jack Frost with Gordon Scott as the navigator.
 It soon disappeared to the west.

-Next off was Dallas Spirit, a Swallow Special, NX941, with William P. Erwin, pilot and Alvin H. Eichwaldt, navigator.
+Next off was Dallas Spirit, a Swallow Special, NX941, with William Portwood Erwin, pilot, and Alvin Hanford Eichwaldt, navigator.
 It also quickly returned to Oakland.

-The last two entrants, a Breese-Wilde 5 Monoplane, NX914, Aloha, with Martin Jensen, pilot, and Paul Schluter, navigator, and Woolaroc, a Travel Air 5000 took off without difficulty.
+The last two entrants, a Breese-Wilde 5 Monoplane, NX914, Aloha, with Martin Jensen, pilot, and Captain Paul Henry Schlüter, a master mariner, as navigator; and Woolaroc, a Travel Air 5000, NX869, took off without difficulty.

 Miss Doran made a second attempt and took off successfully.
-Pabco Flyer also tried again, crashing a second time.
+PABCO Pacific Flyer also tried again, crashing a second time.

 Golden Eagle and Miss Doran never arrived.
 A search by more than forty ships of the United States Navy was unsuccessful.
 Dallas Spirit was repaired and Erwin and Eichwaldt took off to join the search for their competitors.
 They, too, were never seen again.

-29 July 1938: At 12:08 p.m., local time, the Pan American Airways flying boat Hawaii Clipper lifted off from the waters of Apra Harbor on the west side of Guam, an island in the western Pacific Ocean.
-The Clipper was on a planned 12½ hour flight to Manila in the Philippine Islands.
+29 July 1938: At 12:08 p.m., local time, the Pan American Airways System flying boat Hawaii Clipper lifted off from the waters of Apra Harbor on the west side of Guam, an island in the western Pacific Ocean.
+The Clipper was on a planned 12½-hour flight to Manila in the Philippine Islands.
 On board were a crew of nine, with six passengers.